ASKurz/Experimental-design-and-the-GLMM/sketches/Mason-et-al--2014-.md

     ## and Tail_ESS are effective sample size measures, and Rhat is the potential
     ## scale reduction factor on split chains (at convergence, Rhat = 1).

-You’ll notice that for all of them, the posteriors for *ϕ* tended toward the low to moderately-low end of the scale.
+You’ll notice that for all of them, the posteriors for $\phi$ tended toward the low to moderately-low end of the scale.

 We might compute the LOO-CV estimates and compare these models with the simpler Poisson `fit3`.